lakshmi2812/Globomantics/README.md

 # Globomantics_git_repo
 Globomantics is a website that allows the users to browse homes in three different countries.
 It provides a dropdown search that allows users to search homes by country.
+It has been developed using ReactJS and Typescript.

 Steps to run this project locally: